UWB-ACM/Hackathon-Docs/responsive-css.md

 as the screen size between devices also varies.
 For example, the viewport of a desktop monitor will be significantly larger than the viewport of a mobile device.

 The viewport can be controlled by setting a `<meta>` tag in each web page you'd like to make responsive.
-The following is an example of how to use this tag:
+The following is an example of how to use this tag (it should be added somewhere in your `<head>` element):

 ```html
 <meta name="viewport" content="width=device-width, initial-scale=1.0" />